TechPolicyLab/Data-Statements/README.md

 ### 6 Speaker Demographic

-Beyond the language variety tied to a community of speakers (see Schema Element 5), individual speakers bring their own identities to their speech patterns.
+Beyond the language variety tied to a community of speakers (see 5 Language Varieties), individual speakers bring their own identities to their speech patterns.
 Specifically, sociolinguistics has found that variation (in pronunciation, prosody, word choice, and grammar) correlates with speaker demographic characteristics (Labov, 1966), as speakers use linguistic variation to construct and project identities (Eckert and Rickford, 2001).
 In addition, when individuals speak a second language, properties of their first language affect their speech production in their second language (Ellis, 1994, Ch.
 8).
 A further source of variation can be found in physiological sources such as disordered speech (e.g., dysarthria) (Christensen et al 2012, Nicolao et al. 2016).